 Reduced price tickets of 29€ are available for:

-- Pre-seniors over 55 that have a Nice Senior Plus card
+- -Pre-seniors over 55 with a Nice Senior Plus card

 Children from 10-16 are 17€, and children under 10 are free.

-Free ‘OFF’ program: Besides the free Gospel Mass on Sunday, the Nice Jazz Festival hosts a whole slate of free concerts and events all over town, and all for free.
-Here’s my post on the 2017 Off program.
+Free ‘OFF’ program: Besides the free Gospel Mass on Sunday, the Nice Jazz Festival hosts the OFF Festival (think Off-Broadway, or off the beaten track…) with a whole slate of free concerts and events popping up all over town: in vineyards, gardens, galleries, shopping malls, open-air markets, on Promenade du Paillon, in the tramways… and all for free.

 Access: The in-town seaside location has super easy access via the tramway, you can arrive by bike up the Prom, but leave your car at home because parking is a bear.
 If you must drive, best to leave the car in one of the three free Parc Azur park-and-ride lots where festival hostesses will give you a free tram pass for the night.

-History: Jazz came to Nice with the WWII servicemen that took their R&R’s in the South of France, and the music scene in Nice was never the same.
-The first jazz festival in the world (true!) was in Nice in 1948 after Carnival, and the headliners included… Django Reinhardt and Louis Armstrong… whose silver trumpet will be on display at the Nice Hard Rock Cafe for the entire month of July 2016, to commemorate that very first Nice Jazz Festival.
+How it Started: Jazz came to Nice with the WWII servicemen that took their R&R’s in the South of France, and the music scene in Nice was never the same.
+The first jazz festival in the world (true!) was in Nice in 1948 after Carnival, and the headliners included Django Reinhardt and Louis Armstrong.

 After a 23-year absence, the festival was reborn in 1971 in its current location, the seaside Theatre de Verdure and Place Massena.
 These years saw such greats as Ella Fitzgerald, T-Bone Walker, and Dizzy Gillespie.